jaijain96/sql_practice/doubts.md

 using different types of dbs for different types of data, say one instance of mysql for json data and another instance of mysql for text data, vs. using a single instance of mongodb for json data and single instance of elasticsearch for text data

+in general for different dbs

+* what are the different types of data they can store
+* what are the different types of indexes they offer
+* what are the different types of queries they can execute
+* what are the different types of transactions they can execute
+* what are the different types of replication they offer
+* what are the different types of partitioning they offer
+* what are the different types of scaling they offer
+* what are the different types of monitoring they offer
+* what are the different types of backup and restore they offer
+* what are the different types of security they offer
+* what are the different types of authentication and authorization they offer
+* what are the different types of encryption they offer
+* what are the different types of compression they offer
+* what are the different types of caching they offer
+* what are the different types of logging they offer
+* what are the different types of alerting they offer
+* what are the different types of tuning they offer
+* what are the different types of optimization they offer
+* what are the different types of performance monitoring they offer
+* what are the different types of performance tuning they offer
+* what are the different types of performance optimization they offer
+* what are the different types of performance analysis they offer
+* what are the different types of performance testing they offer
+* what are the different types of performance benchmarking they offer
+* what are the different types of performance comparison they offer
+* what are the different types of performance evaluation they offer
+* what are the different types of performance prediction they offer
+* what are the different types of performance simulation they offer
+* what are the different types of performance modelling they offer